-The Department for Work and Pensions (DWP) Visiting Team can visit you at home to help you with your benefit claim.
+You may be able to get a home visit from a Department for Work and Pensions (DWP) officer to help you with your benefit claim.

 Support visits can take place somewhere other than your home, for example at a hospital.
 This will usually be discussed with you when you’re referred.